Back to home

 Key Points

-A similar case is emerging at the Interurban Taxi Association (ATI), where one member also combines taxi work with Uber services.
-However, unlike ATA statutes, ATI's do not explicitly restrict members to association devices, despite exclusivity clauses in operator agreements.
+A similar case exists at the Interurban Taxi Association (ATI), where one member uses Uber.
+Its operator agreements demand exclusivity, but unlike ATA, its statutes do not restrict members to association devices.

 Share the article via